hannahilea/hannahilea.github.io/blog/clapping-music-2/src.md

 clapping_music(; clap_a=clap_a!, clap_b=clap_b!)
 ```

+Here's what that yielded:
 [TODO-video-8]

 <img style="border: none;" src="/assets/img/emojis/surprise-pikachu.png" alt="Surprise pikachu"/>

 What is going on?!
 Why does it look so cool?
-Why (as computer-minded folks have likely recognized) am I counting the total number of claps that've been clapped over the course of the song, instead of setting a whole block of discs to random values?
+Why---as those of you familiar with counting in binary have likely recognized---am I counting the total number of claps that've been clapped over the course of the song, instead of setting a whole block of discs to random values?

-Well, if I'd remembered the `write_to_sink` protocol, I'd have known that each of those indices I was updating was a whole *column* of the board.
+Well, if I'd remembered how I'd implemented the `write_to_sink` function, I'd have known that each of those indices I was updating was a whole *column* of the board.
 With that information